-Outlook for 2018, we go against consensus and call for a USD recovery.
+We go against consensus and call for a USD recovery in 2018.
 The AUD is also in for a good year.

 As we commenced 2017, the market consensus was for a USD bull run to commence a as result of stimulating economic policies of the Trump administration.
 In reality the opposite occurred, as the administration took all year to pass the Tax Bill.
 Now as we roll into 2018, market consensus is for the 2017 Greenback weakness to continue.
 However, the tax bill has now been passed, US economic indicators are towards cycle highs, and the short end of the USD yield curve has rocketed in 2017.
 This latter point means that holding USD short positions is becoming increasingly expensive and should capital inflows accelerate thanks to the new tax bill a short squeeze could well occur in the months ahead.